roborg-codes/DevOps_online_Kyiv_2022Q1Q2/m2/task2.2/readme.md

 ![Firewall rules for Wordpress instance](./images/wp-firewall.png)

-Therefore, at this point the website is already available on the Internet Next step was reserving static IP for this particular VM instance:
+Therefore, at this point the website is already available on the internet.
+Next step was reserving static IP for this particular VM instance:

 ![Reserving static IP](./images/wp-staticip.png)